-(1 Credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+2018-2019 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2015-2016 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
+Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra Land Geometry) Science 3 Credits in Science (1 Credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .
+5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, Speech/Debate, or 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA State Assessments assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or Geometry EOC or comparative math score on P.E.R.T.
-On-Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option & CTE Pathway 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course beginning Scholar Designation 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements:
+Fine & Performing Arts, Speech/Debate, c r 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA State Assessments assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or Geometry EOC (or ACT/SAT concordant score) or comparative math score on P.E.R.T.
+On Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option & CTE Pathway 18-Credit Option

-Attain one or more industry certifications from the list established.
-ACCEL Program (18 credits minimum) Meet all requirements for a standard high school diploma with the following exceptions: Physical Education is not required Online courses not required 3 elective credits only Career and Technical As required under s.
-1008.25, F.S., a student must: Education (CTE) Pathway • Have a minimum, cumulative GPA of at least 2.0; - s.
-1003.4282(11), F.S. • Complete 2 credits in CTE (the courses must result in a program (18 credits minimum) completion and an industry certification); and Complete two credits in work-based learning programs (a student may substitute up to two credits of electives, including one-half credit in financial literacy, for work-based learning program courses to fulfill this requirement).
+In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course beginning 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma with (18 credits minimum) the following exceptions: Physical Education is not required Online courses not required 3 elective credits only Career and Technical As required under s.
+1008.25, F.S., a student must: Education (CTE) Pathway Have a minimum, cumulative GPA of at least 2.0; - s.
+1003.4282(11), F.S.
+Complete 2 credits in CTE (the courses must result in a program (18 credits minimum) completion and an industry certification); and Complete two credits in work-based learning programs (a student may substitute up to two credits of electives, including one half credit in financial literacy, for work based learning program courses to fulfill this requirement).